-If line 11 is more than line 10, write the amount in line 13.
+If line 11 is more than line 8, write the difference in line 13.
 Never make an entry in both lines 12 and 13.

-If you deposited more than the correct amount for a quarter, you can choose to have us either refund the overpayment or apply it to your next return.
+If you deposited more than the correct amount for a quarter, you can choose to have the IRS either refund the overpayment or apply it to your next return.
 Check the appropriate box in line 13.
 If you do not check either box, we will automatically refund the overpayment.
 We may apply your overpayment to any past due tax account that is shown in our records under your EIN.